Bacterial vaginosis (BV)

 - Pelvic infection

-- Premature (early) labor if pregnant
+- Premature (early) labor if you are pregnant

 - Infection after: